The Posthuman Transition in 7 Phases – The Slippery Slope of 1998 Mariah Carey

 But the greater system depends on us to add to it, to imbue it with the powers, the tendencies, the creativity, and – at least for a short while – the values that will best promote its continued flourishing.

-Wish not for freedom from you.
+Wish not for freedom from work.

 Wish instead for a longer window to contribute to the great process.